 There are two financial statements detailing a group’s ASUM financial activity that can be emailed.
 To request emails with a group’s financial statements contact the ASUM Office Manager.
 The first statement details a group’s financial transactions and the second statement details a group’s budget and current balance.
 Click to see a sample Operating Statement with Fund Balance, and an explanation for how to interpret the information, or a sample Transaction Listing.

 Groups raise funds in a variety of ways: selling tickets to events; selling products such as baked goods or T-shirts; soliciting donations from campus departments and administrative offices; dues; contributions from national or local affiliates; and soliciting donations from businesses and individuals.
 Any monies raised by groups themselves are considered their own to spend as they want, as long as they are in compliance with UM and ASUM Fiscal Policy and procedures.
 A group’s own funds carry over from one fiscal year to the next whereas ASUM allocated funds do not (see item 1. under ASUM Allocations below).
 Student groups wanting to provide tax-deductible receipts for donations must deposit those donations into an ASUM Foundation account.
-Donation checks can still be made out in the name of your group but must then be given to the ASUM Office Manager, Phoebe Hunter, who will forward them to the Foundation.
+Donation checks can still be made out in the name of your group but must then be given to the ASUM Office Manager, Jessica Goodman, who will forward them to the Foundation.
 The Foundation will send a receipt directly to the donor, as long as a mailing address is provided.
 The Foundation will assess a 6% fee per donation.
 The donated funds, less 6%, can then be used by your group to pay expenses.
 Click for information on how to provide acknowledgement for tax purposes of donated items or services.

 There are four possible sources of funding through ASUM: